Ivan Cooper

-Ivan Averill Cooper (5 January 1944 – 26 June 2019) was an Irish politician from Northern Ireland.
-He was a member of the Parliament of Northern Ireland and a founding member of the SDLP.
-He is best known for leading the anti-internment march on 30 January 1972 that developed into the Bloody Sunday massacre in Derry, Northern Ireland.
+Ivan Averill Cooper (5 January 1944 – 26 June 2019) was an Irish nationalist politician from Northern Ireland.
+He was a member of the Parliament of Northern Ireland and a founding member of the Social Democratic and Labour Party (SDLP).
+He is best known for leading the civil rights march on 30 January 1972 that developed into the Bloody Sunday massacre.

 Early years

-Cooper was born to a working-class Protestant family in Killaloo, County Londonderry, and later moved to the "Bogside" area of Derry city.
+Cooper was born in Claudy, County Londonderry, into a working-class Protestant family who were members of the Church of Ireland.
+He was brought up in nearby Killaloo, before he and his family moved in 1956 to the "Bogside" area of Derry city.
 He was briefly a member of the Claudy Young Unionist Association until April 1965 when he joined the Northern Ireland Labour Party.
 As the Labour candidate in the Stormont general election that year, he attracted a moderate amount of cross-community support, but was not elected.
 Committed to non-violence, he became a major figure in the Northern Ireland Civil Rights Association, which campaigned for equality during the late 1960s.
 In 1968, Cooper resigned from the Labour Party and founded the Derry Citizens' Action Committee (DCAC), serving as its president until the following year.
 In the summer of 1968, at a protest meeting in the Guildhall foyer, he suggested that Catholics and Protestants alike should fight for their rights "as the blacks in America were fighting".

 Attempting to rise above sectarian politics, he remained hopeful that both Catholics and Protestants could work together, particularly the working classes of both groups, who he believed shared the same greater interests.
 His nationalist stance, however, led many fellow Protestants to view him as a traitor.
-Cooper nonetheless remained loyal to the Anglican Church of Ireland.
+Cooper nonetheless remained a practicing Anglican.